roninprogrammer/BFM-radio/Note.md

-#BFM podcast App Documentation
+BFM Podcast App

 ## Overview

-The app is designed to display podcast titles, subtitles , guest details and published date (Converted from UNIX Time).
-The app also allows users to play audio streams for each podcast.
+The app displays podcast titles, subtitles, guest details, and published dates (converted from UNIX Time).
+It also allows users to play audio streams for each podcast and BFM live Stream.

 ### The project uses:
 - **Retrofit** for fetching data from the API
 - **Jetpack Compose** for building the UI
 - **Coroutines** for handling background tasks

+---

-## Key Features
+# Key Features

-- Fetch podcast data from the API and display it in a list.
+- Fetch podcast data from the API and display it in a list
-- Caching data using Room for offline access.
+- Check Network
-- Audio playback for podcasts.
+- Audio playback for podcasts
-- Display podcast details like title, subtitle, guest details, and published date.
+- Display podcast details like title, subtitle, guest details, and published date

+---

-## API Integration
+# API Integration

-The app retrieves data from an API that returns a list of podcasts with details such as:
+The app retrieves data from an API that returns podcast details, including:
 - Title
-- Subtitle
 - Guest details
-- Published date (in UNIX time format)
+- Published date (in UNIX format)
 - Audio URL for playback
 - Image URL for display

-The data is fetched using Retrofit and displayed in the app.
-The response data is cached in Room for offline usage.
+Data is fetched using Retrofit.

+---

 ### Example API response:
 ```json